Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

    - **sh /opt/seagate/cortx/provisioner/cli/virtual_appliance/bootstrap.sh**

-9.Run the below mentioned commands to check the status of different services that are part of CORTX.
+9. Run the below mentioned commands to check the status of different services that are part of CORTX.

 ::